-Tulum is one of those places that just beckon you to visit.
-With its silky sand beaches, boho-chic shops and hotels, and crystal clear cenotes, it is definitely one of the most appealing places to visit in Mexico.
+Tulum is one of those places that just beckon you to visit (at least once!) which is what made it quickly rise as one of the most sought-after places to visit in Mexico.

 After first visiting Tulum in 2018, and after living for two years in the Riviera Nayarit on Mexico’s west coast, we decided to officially move to Tulum whenever we needed to come back to Mexico this year.

-Now we have been living in Tulum for nearly 3 months and we have been able to discover it in a new light.
-There’s definitely a lot to love about Tulum.
+Now, we have been living in Tulum for nearly 3 months, and we have been able to discover it in a new light.
+There’s a lot to love about Tulum.

-There are many efforts being made to make Tulum a sustainable destination to visit, but there’s LOTS of work to do.
+Many efforts are being made to make Tulum a sustainable destination to visit, but there’s LOTS of work to do.

-That said, when you visit Tulum please be conscientious of your impact on the local environment and on the community.
-Stay in eco-responsible hotels like Habitas, Ahau, and Papaya Playa Project and not hotels that have been known to dump their waste into the mangroves like Amansala.
-Buy wisely, keeping in mind that your “purchasing power” goes a long way.
+That said, when you visit Tulum, please be conscientious about your impact on the local environment and the community.
+Stay in eco-responsible hotels like Habitas, Ahau, and Papaya Playa Project and not those known to dump their waste into the mangroves.
+Make wise buying choices, considering that your “purchasing power” goes a long way.

 Here’s my ever-growing bucket list for what to do and see in Tulum, Mexico!

-9 Popular & Off-Beat Things to Do in Tulum
+12 Best & Unique Things to Do in Tulum

 Practical Tips & Resources for Tulum: